 Global Forecaster Objectives

 My three decades of work have been focussed in the art of super forecasting, but I have also sought to go much further than the application of good judgment.
-In addition to having the genetic predispositions I mention above, I have tried to systemise my thought processes into a code of history that can be shared with anyone and facilitates a new way of thinking for human organisations.
+In addition to having the genetic predispositions (including dyslexia )that I mention above, I have tried to systemise my thought processes into a code of history that can be shared with anyone and facilitates a new way of thinking for human organisations.
 I hope that, as readers of my Murrinations, you will not only benefit from my approach with improved real-world outcomes but also share it with those around you so it becomes more generally recognised as a tool for decision making and better understanding the human world.

 Whilst Murrination’s are available to the general public to hopefully increase general awareness of critical issues.
 My Financial Market Analysis and Advisory service are aimed at Senior Executives and risk-takers to help them navigate the turbulent waters of our modern world successfully.